Welcome to the CALS Plant Transformation Facility (PTF)

 Who we are

 The Plant Transformation Facility (PTF) is a new service facility of the College of Agriculture and Life Sciences (CALS) and its School of Integrative Plant Science (SIPS).
 PTF is charged with supporting the plant biology research of Cornell faculty by making transgenic plants of time-consuming or hard-to-transform species with a particular focus on New York State crops.
 With the explosion of interest in gene editing technologies, much of our work involves performing CRISPR/Cas9-mediated genome modification.
-PTF is located in B22 Weill Hall on the Cornell campus.
+PTF is located in B22 Weill Hall on Cornell's Ithaca campus.

 Technologies available at PTF